landlab/landlab/docs/source/user_guide/grid.rst

 access to the grid also has access to the data stored in fields.

 Suppose you would like like to track the elevation at each node.
 The following code creates a data field (array) called *elevation*.
-In this case, we'll use the grid method *add_zeros* to create a field that initially sets all values in the field to zero (we'll explain how to read in elevation values from a file in the section on :ref:`DEMs below  < Grid#importing-a-dem>`).
+In this case, we'll use the grid method *add_zeros* to create a field that initially sets all values in the field to zero (we'll explain how to read in elevation values from a file in the section on :ref:`DEMs below <importing_a_dem>`).
 The *add_zeros* method takes two arguments: the name of the grid element (in this case, *node*, in the singular) and a name we choose for the value in the data field (here we'll just call it *elevation*).
 Each *elevation* value in the data field is then associated with a specific grid node.
 The data field is just a NumPy array whose length is equal to the number of nodes in the grid.

 .. code-block:: python